iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 # Wavelet Denoiser

-As we state in our paper, pixel-deflection is a form of artifical noise, and denoising this image will get rid of some of this noise.
+As we state in our paper, pixel-deflection is a form of artificial noise, and denoising this image will get rid of some of this noise.
 Let's see what happens after applying wavelet denoising.